Australian Senate: Blocking supply

-The constitutional text denies the Senate the power to originate or amend appropriation bills, in deference to the conventions of the classical Westminster system.
-Under a traditional Westminster system, the executive government is responsible for its use of public funds to the lower house, which has the power to bring down a government by blocking its access to supply – i.e. revenue appropriated through taxation.
-The arrangement as expressed in the Australian Constitution, however, still leaves the Senate with the power to reject supply bills outright or defer their passage indefinitely – undoubtedly one of the Senate's most powerful abilities.

-This ability is, in part, due to the age of the Australian Constitution as it was written before the Liberal Prime Minister of the United Kingdom, H. H. Asquith, won his confrontation with the House of Lords and passed the Parliament Act of 1911.

-The ability to block supply was exercised in the 1975 Australian constitutional crisis.
-The Opposition used its numbers in the Senate to defer supply bills, refusing to deal with them until an election was called for both Houses of Parliament, an election which it hoped to win.
+The Senate has the same legislative power as the House of Representatives, except it may not originate or amend taxing or appropriation bills; they may only pass or reject them.
+The ability to block the annual appropriations bills required to fund the government ("supply") was exercised in the 1975 Australian constitutional crisis.
+During the crisis, the Opposition used its numbers in the Senate to defer supply bills, refusing to deal with them until an election was called for both Houses of Parliament, an election which it hoped to win.
 The Prime Minister of the day, Gough Whitlam, contested the legitimacy of the blocking and refused to resign.
 The crisis brought to a head two Westminster conventions that, under the Australian constitutional system, were in conflict – firstly, that a government may continue to govern for as long as it has the support of the lower house, and secondly, that a government that no longer has access to supply must either resign or be dismissed.
-The crisis was resolved in November 1975 when Governor-General Sir John Kerr dismissed Whitlam's government and appointed Opposition Leader Fraser as Prime Minister, on the condition that elections for both Houses of parliament be held.
+The deadlock ended in November 1975 when Governor-General Sir John Kerr dismissed Whitlam's government and appointed Opposition Leader Fraser as Prime Minister, on the condition that elections for both Houses of parliament be held.

-The blocking of supply alone cannot force a double dissolution.
+In 2014, ABC elections analyst Antony Green noted that the blocking of supply alone cannot force a double dissolution.
 There must be legislation repeatedly blocked by the Senate which the government can then choose to use as a trigger for a double dissolution.

 Current Senate

-2019 election

-In the 2019 half-senate election, 40 seats were up for election: six from each state and two from each territory.
-The senate results were: Liberal/National coalition 19 seats, Labor 13 seats, Greens 6 seats, One Nation 1 seat, and Jacqui Lambie Network 1 seat.